-Because the function of tandem running behavior is to maintain pair cohesion while exploring the environments, tandem running behavior should be evaluated as the distance a pair moved during a continuous interacting event rather than the duration they spent in the posture of following the other.
+The function of tandem running behavior is to maintain pair cohesion while exploring the environments for finding a nesting site.
+Therefore, it should be evaluated as the distance a pair moved during a continuous interacting event rather than the duration they spent in the posture of following the other.
 When we compared the traveled distance, we found that G. satsumensis and G. fuscus traveled a longer distance than G. nakajimai (Fig. 2; Cox mixed effect model, male leader, χ23 = 30.19, P < 0.001, female leader, χ23 = 17.56, P < 0.001).
-In this sense, although G. nakajimai showed ephemeral tandem runs, their functionality is questioned; even the longest tandem run broke up after moving 185 mm (sexual) and 260 mm (asexual).
-Given that these species start their nest at the tree branches, they cannot explore among options during pair maintenance.
+In this sense, although G. nakajimai showed ephemeral tandem runs, their functionality is questioned —with their longest tandem breaking up after running only 185 mm (sexual) and 260 mm (asexual).
+Given that these species initiate their nest in tree branches, they cannot explore many options during pair maintenance.
 On the other hand, tandem running of G. satsumensis and G. fuscus can travel for more than 1 m long in 24 events continuously (15: G. fuscus, 9: G. satsumensis, from 16 pairs, 11: G. fuscus, 5: G. satsumensis).
 This allows them to explore the tree branches thoroughly.
 Within these species, there were no significant functional differences between female-led and male-led tandem runs (Cox mixed effect model, G. fuscus; χ21 = 2.41, P = 0.121, G. satsumensis; χ21 = 0.14, P = 0.704).

 Figure 1.
 Spatial positioning between partners in Glyptotermes termites.
 (A) Comparison of the relative position of the partner, given that female (left) or male (right) heading towards the top at the center.
 Simplified phylogenetic relationship based on [21] is also provided.
-(B) Distributions of the partner's position relative to the female's heading direction in angles when the pair is within 2 body lengths.
+(B) Distributions of the partner's position relative to the female's heading direction in angles when the pair is within two body lengths.
 (C) Distributions of the distance between partners.